- Installing and updating

-- To further elaborate on the above statement, restricting the working directory would prevent safety issues arising when files obtained from external/anonymous sources are used.
+- Restricting the working directory would prevent safety issues arising when files obtained from external/anonymous sources are used.
 For example, a collection that the user has obtained from the internet.
 The user may or may not have proper information about the collection and as such may not understand if the collection serves some other hidden function.

 - Absolute file path can also be given to postman, but when sharing it may not work for the user it is shared to as absolute paths can vary between systems.

 - Allow reading files outside working directory: Set this option to ON if you want Postman to read files from outside the Postman working directory.
-Postman also persists your file paths in form-data request and binary file bodies.
+Postman persists your file paths for binary file and form-data request bodies.
 To learn more about this feature, refer to Sending body data.